 Revenue validates GTM effectiveness.
 Key measures include:

-- Time-to-first-revenue: how quickly the first deal closes after launch.
+- Time-to-first-revenue: How quickly the first deal closes after launch.

-- Revenue ramp rate: the pace of month-over-month revenue growth.
+- Revenue ramp rate: The pace of month-over-month revenue growth.

-- Market penetration: the share of the target market captured over time.
+- Market penetration: The share of the target market captured over time.

 Customer acquisition metrics